kubeflow/website/content/en/docs/components/pipelines/v2/introduction.md

 title = "Introduction"
 description = "What is Kubeflow Pipelines?" weight = 1
 +++

 Kubeflow Pipelines (KFP) is a platform for building and deploying portable and scalable machine learning (ML) workflows using Docker containers.

-With KFP you can author [components][components] and [pipelines][pipelines] using the [KFP Python SDK][pypi], compile pipelines to an [intermediate representation YAML][ir-yaml], and submit the pipeline to run on a KFP-conformant backend such as the [open source KFP backend][oss-be] or [Google Cloud Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction).
+With KFP you can author [components][components] and [pipelines][pipelines] using the [KFP Python SDK][pypi], compile pipelines to an [intermediate representation YAML][ir-yaml], and submit the pipeline to run on a KFP-conformant backend such as the [open source KFP backend][installation] or [Google Cloud Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction).

-The [open source KFP backend][oss-be] is available as a core component of Kubeflow or as a standalone installation.
+The [open source KFP backend][installation] is available as a core component of Kubeflow or as a standalone installation.
 Follow the [installation][installation] instructions and [Hello World Pipeline][hello-world-pipeline] example to quickly get started with KFP.

 <!-- TODO: Include these links once the topic is available -->
 <!-- [Learn more about installing Kubeflow][Installation]
 [Learn more about installing Kubeflow Pipelines standalone][Installation] -->

 ## Why Kubeflow Pipelines?

 KFP enables data scientists and machine learning engineers to:

 * Author end-to-end ML workflows natively in Python
 * Create fully custom ML components or leverage an ecosystem of existing components
 * Easily manage, track, and visualize pipeline definitions, runs, experiments, and ML artifacts